pysys-test/pysys-test/docs/pysys/UserGuide.rst

 The ``_pysys_templates`` directory should contain a file named ``.pysysignore`` file (which avoids the template being loaded as a real test).

-other options are possible (as above) e.g. copying files from an absolute location such as under your project's ``${testRootDir}``, copying from PySys default templates directly (if you just want to *add* files) by using ``${pysysTemplatesDir}/default-test/*``, or copying from a path relative to the XML file where the template is defined containing a real (but simple) test to copy from (with suitable regex replacements to make it more generic).
+Other options are possible (as above) e.g. copying files from an absolute location such as under your project's ``${testRootDir}``, copying from PySys default templates directly (if you just want to *add* files) by using ``${pysysTemplatesDir}/default-test/*``, or copying from a path relative to the XML file where the template is defined containing a real (but simple) test to copy from (with suitable regex replacements to make it more generic).